On Stable and Unstable Behaviours of Certain Rotation Segments: Preliminaries and Previous Results

+Usually, the choice of a lift is not relevant for our purposes, as can be seen in the next subsection.

 We say a subset $K\subset \Bbb T^2$ is \textit{essential} if there exists a non-trivial homotopy class, such that for any representative loop $\beta$ of it, $\beta\cap K\neq \emptyset$.
-A subset $K$ is called \textit{inessential} if it is included in a topological disk in $\Bbb T^2$.
+A subset $K$ is called \textit{inessential} if it is contained in a topological disk in $\Bbb T^2$.
 In this case, the complement of it is called \textit{fully essential}.
 We will need the following result.
-For more details for these notations above, see~\cite{Strictly_Toral}.
+For more details about the above notations, see ~\cite{KoroleCalTal} and ~\cite{Strictly_Toral}.

-\begin{lemma} [Theorem 6 in ~\cite{KoroleCalTal}] Let $f\in \text{Homeo}_{0,\text{nw}}^+(\Bbb T^2)$ and suppose the set of $f$-fixed points, denoted as $\text{Fix}(f)$, is inessential.
-Then there exists $M>0$, such that, for any $f$-invariant topological disk $D$, each connected component of $\pi^{-1}(D)$ has diameter uniformly bounded from above by $M$. \end{lemma}
+\begin{lemma} [Theorem 6 in ~\cite{KoroleCalTal}] Let $f\in \text{Homeo}_{0,\text{nw}}(\Bbb T^2)$ and suppose that the set of fixed points is inessential.
+Then there exists $M>0$, such that, for any $f$-invariant topological open disk $D$, each connected component of $\pi^{-1}(D)$ has diameter bounded from above by $M$. \end{lemma}